-This work shall consist of the construction of multiple prefabricated modular reinforced concrete gravity walls at various locations throughout the project in accordance with these specifications and in reasonably close conformance with the lines and grades shown on the plans, or established by the Engineer.
+This work shall consist of the construction of a prefabricated modular reinforced concrete gravity wall in accordance with these specifications and in reasonably close conformance with the lines and grades shown on the plans, or established by the Engineer.
 Included in the scope of the Prefabricated Concrete Modular Gravity Wall construction are all grading necessary for wall construction, excavation, support of excavation, backfill, construction of leveling pads, segmental unit erection, concrete inserts for utility brackets and miscellaneous items necessary for a complete installation.